Computational Engineering and V&V manual

 3. Results and Discussion

-CFD modeling was used to gain a better understanding of how the different topographies may have affected biofilm attachment and growth (Figure 4F.1).
+CFD modeling was used to better understand how the different topographies may have affected biofilm attachment and growth (Figure 4F.1).
 As described above, flow conditions were simulated in a simplified system consisting of 2 flat parallel plates.
 The focus of these analyses was on local shear stresses, as these provide an indication of velocity gradients, which in turn drive mass transport (both for transport of cells to the surfaces during initial adhesion and transport of metabolites to and from attached biofilms).

 The CFD simulations predicted the same uniform shear stress on the moving flat surface (0.18 Pa) as did the analytical solution for concentric cylinders (Equation (2)), which provided some confirmation of the CFD model.
 It is therefore hypothesized that the predicted greater area with high shear values on the negative skew surface relative to the positive skew surface was indicative of increased mass transport to the surface, which would explain the greater rates of biofilm attachment, growth, and activity on the negative skew surface relative to the other surfaces.